 • Go the traditional route with printing signs or fliers to place in your dining room and takeout bags.

-• Post on social media with all the details of what you’re planning for the big day.
-Be sure to advertise your hours, specials, events, and how to order online ahead of time for takeout orders.
+• Post on social media with all the details of what you're planning for the big day.
+Be sure to advertise your hours, Super Bowl specials, events, and how to order online ahead of time for takeout orders.

 • Send a marketing email to everyone on your mailing list.
 If you're using SpotOn, it's a simple matter to create both a social media campaign and a marketing email using our premade templates within your SpotOn Dashboard.